PiyangLiu/OPFT/README.md

 - `true_para`: shape `(3600, 1)`, the reference permeability field;
 - `dobstrue`: shape `(500, 1)`, the corresponding reference observation vector.

 The code uses samples 0-999 for training and samples 1000-1199 for evaluation.
-Permeability is transformed with `ln(k + 1)` and both fields and observations are min-max normalized to `[-1, 1]`.
+Permeability is transformed with `lnk` and both fields and observations are min-max normalized to `[-1, 1]`.

 See [DATASET.md](DATASET.md) for the complete data and licensing notes.